busstoptaktik/geodesy/ruminations/009-rumination.md

 ### Registers

-Registers are collections of (preferably) related macros - e.g. macros implementing pipelines for transformation from a given coordinate system, to a number of other coordinate systems, or e.g. transformations originating from a given publisher of geodetic parameters (of which the [EPSG](https://epsg.org) is probably the most well known).
+Registers are collections of (preferably) related macros - e.g. macros implementing pipelines for transformation from a given coordinate system, to a number of other coordinate systems, or transformations originating from a given publisher of geodetic parameters (of which the [EPSG](https://epsg.org) is probably the most well known).

 For improved readability of long pipelines, using the 'step-separators-at-column-1' formatting, we introduce